 - Describe your leadership style.

-- How does your racial, gender, and class identity influence your leadership? (take a look at white fragility)
+- How does your racial, gender, and class identity influence your leadership?
+(Consider attending my next racial equity training for leaders)

-- Where is one area where you will need some coaching and support?
+- What is one area where you will need some leadership coaching and support?

 - What is your equity imperative in schools? (when to communicate your equity purpose)